 On this page you can set up role-based permissions for the field transform, and determine whether it is available to users of one specific App, or globally to users of all Apps.
-For more information about managing permissions with Manager, see "Curate Splunk knowledge with Manager," in this manual.
+For more information about managing permissions with Splunk Web, see "Manage knowledge object permissions," in this manual.

 Delete field transforms

-On the Field transformations page in Manager, you can delete field transforms if your permissions enable you to do so.
+On the Field transformations page in Splunk Web, you can delete field transforms if your permissions enable you to do so.

 Click Delete for the field extraction that you want to remove.

 Note: Take care when deleting knowledge objects that have downstream dependencies.
-For example, if the field extracted by your field transform is used in a search that in turn is the basis for an event type that is used by five other saved searches (two of which are the foundation of dashboard panels), all of those other knowledge objects will be negatively impacted by the removal of that transform from the system.
-For more information about deleting knowledge objects, see "Curate Splunk knowledge with Manager" in this manual.
+For example, if the field extracted by your field transform is used in a search that in turn is the basis for an event type that is used by five other reports (two of which are the foundation of dashboard panels), all of those other knowledge objects will be negatively impacted by the removal of that transform from the system.
+For more information about deleting knowledge objects, see "Disable or delete knowledge objects" in this manual.